United States and weapons of mass destruction: Biological weapons

 The United States offensive biological weapons program was instigated by President Franklin Roosevelt and the U.S. Secretary of War in October 1941.
 Research occurred at several sites.
 A production facility was built at Terre Haute, Indiana, but testing with a benign agent demonstrated contamination of the facility so no production occurred during World War II.

 The US government and military is known for using civilian populations to test the effects of bioweapons.
 In 1950, the US Navy conducted a secret experiment on the civilian population of the San Francisco Bay Area during operation Operation Sea-Spray, in which over 800,000 residents were unknowingly sprayed with pathogens.
 This led to at least one death and claims that the ecology had been changed irreversibly.

 In 1951, the US military also released fungal spores at the Norfolk Naval Supply Center on African-American workers to see if they are more susceptible to the pathogen than Caucasians.
 In 1966, the US government released Bacillus globigii on the New York Subway to research how a civilian population can be used to spread pathogens.
 It is claimed many of those exposed were later found to exhibit long-term medical conditions of which the military has denied causation.

 The US government continued similar experiments on civilian populations in other cities across the country until the early 1970s.

 The Dugway Proving Ground facility in Utah, opened in 1942, to this day tests and stores biological weapons.
-In 1968 facility infamously poisoned 6,000 sheep with the nerve agent VX.
 The 800,000 acre facility has reportedly weaponized fleas, mosquitoes, as well as conducted experiments on both animal and human subjects.